tattler-community/tattler-community/README.rst

 6. **Addressbook**: Fetch the user's email address and mobile number from your DB (with trivial-to-write plug-ins).
 7. **Template data**: Fetch variables for your templates from your DB (with trivial-to-write plug-ins).

 Tattler is designed with simplicity in mind.
-It strives to be trivial to deploy in the common needs -- so you can focus on your communication, brand and customer journey.
+It strives for trivial deployment so you can focus on your communication, brand and customer journey.

-If your system sends notifications from multiple different softwares -- say a web application, a billing daemon, and a cron job which monitors inventory -- then your simplification gains with tattlers get multipled 🚀
+If your system sends notifications from multiple different softwares -- say a web application, a billing daemon, and a cron job which monitors inventory -- then tattler multiples your simplification gains 🚀

 .. image:: https://raw.githubusercontent.com/tattler-community/tattler-community/main/demos/tattler-benefit.png